robovm/robovm-docs/en/advanced-topics/nightlies.md

 http://download.robovm.org/nightlies/eclipse/
 ```

+## IntelliJ Plugin

+Follow the instructions in [getting-started-intellij](../getting-started/intellij.md), but download the latest nightly from `http://download.robovm.org/` instead of installing from the IntelliJ repositories.

 ## Maven

 Use `SNAPSHOT` version dependencies for the RoboVM dependencies in your `pom.xml`.
 Also make sure you use the corresponding `SNAPSHOT` version of the `robovm-maven-plugin`: